ActiveCampaign/postmark_webhooks/README.md

 ![alt tag](https://user-images.githubusercontent.com/16660335/98881443-ded4ea80-243e-11eb-9342-3c9342441fcd.png)

-Make sure to update your Atlas username, password, and database name in the connection string copied from Atlas.
+Make sure to update your Atlas db username, password, and database name in the connection string copied from Atlas.

 - Create a database in Atlas and name it `webhooks`